beccazheng/hw4/idea2.md

 For my second idea, I will base it off my first idea, but instead replace the dog with a monkey instead.
 The sound effects will also emit something more unexpected.
 I might make the sounds slightly more humourous unlike the dog.
 I am thinking of adding background music to provide more context.
+Similar to my first idea, I am thinking of making the only activity revolved around feeding a monkey.
+I will add a few different food options around the monkey's head and ask the user to select either one.
+The monkey will then respond to this process and express a certain emotion.